tamccullough/uchat/README.md

-### Simple Automated Queue
+### Simple Modular(hopefully) Chatbot
-Your clients deserve to know when they can be expected to get served.
+Rule based responses to some queries, and text generation for queries outside the scope of the responses.

 ### Provides:
-- Front End for clients connection to the database
-- Queue window for staff to Call/Add/Remove clients
+- Text Generation
+- Standard Responses based on provided scripts
-- Client window to show clients status of Wait/Call
+- Chat window
+- HTML and CSS components